 a) Shift differential shall be paid only for hours worked on the defined shift.
-An employee whose shift starts at 7:00 a.m. or later and ends by 7:00 p.m. shall not be eligible for shift differential pay.
+An employee whose shift starts at 6:00 a.m. or later and ends by 7:00 p.m. shall not be eligible for shift differential pay.

-b) An employee must actually work 50% or more of his or her shift hours between 2:00 p.m. and 10:00 p.m. to receive the evening shift differential premium specified in subsection 13.2(c).
-An employee must actually work more than 50% of his or her shift hours between 10:00 p.m. and 8:00 a.m. to receive the night shift premium specified in subsection 13.2(d);
+b) An employee who works any portion of their shift hours between 2:00 p.m. and 10:00 p.m. to receive the evening shift differential premium specified in subsection 13.2(c).
+An employee who works any portion of their shift hours between 10:00 p.m. and 8:00 a.m. to receive the night shift premium specified in subsection 13.2(d);

-c) An additional 5% above the employee’s base hourly rate for each hour actually worked on an evening shift.
-Effective the first full pay period following Board of Supervisors’ approval of this successor MOU, the evening shift differential shall be increased from five percent (5%) to seven percent (7%) above the employee’s base hourly rate for each hour actually worked on an evening shift.
+c) An additional 7% above the employee’s base hourly rate for each hour actually worked on an evening shift.

 d) An additional 10% above the employee’s base hourly rate for each hour actually worked on a night shift, or for Behavioral Health Clinician job classes, an additional 17% above the base hourly rate for each hour actually worked on a night shift.